Annual Benefit Corporation Report

 We've always been obsessed with coffee quality and ethics.
 By becoming part of the supportive B Corp community we have progressed our social and environmental policies, plans and actions more than we thought possible in 2021.

 Importantly, in a stagnant year for all, we had our best year ever!
 Proving that doing good also has good results.
-Our bottom line is healthy and our investment in our future progress is secured.
+Our base line is healthy and our investment in our future progress is secured.
 Affirming that in 2022 we can only be even better!

-In B Corp assessment terms.
 Here's what we have proudly achieved in one year of being part of the B Corporation community:

-More can be read about what we achieved in 2021 here.
+Read more about what we achieved in 2021 here.